Inferara/inference-language-spec/expressions.md

 ### 8.2.1 Description

-Member access is an expression that allows you to access the fields of a struct.
+Member access is an expression allowing you to access a struct's fields.
 The syntax for member access is the dot operator (`.`) followed by the name of the field or element.

 ### 8.2.2 Examples